 The initiative is led by the Consortium for Common Food Names, which believes food and wine producers should have the right to use generic names.
-“At least as much feta and parmesan cheese are made outside the EU as within it," the Consortium claims on its website.
-"Production of provolone is more than 15 times greater…Arguing that a small group of EU producers should have an exclusive right to use such names is like claiming that only Italians should be permitted to use the term ‘pizza’.”
+“At least as much feta and Parmesan cheese are made outside the EU as within it," the consortium claims.
+"Production of provolone is more than 15 times greater," it adds.
+"Arguing that a small group of E.U. producers should have an exclusive right to use such names is like claiming that only Italians should be permitted to use the term ‘pizza.'”

 The Consortium for Common Food Names does not only concern itself with cheese.
-It also argues that "bologna" should not be limited to apply to sausage made in Bologna, and that all winemakers outside the E.U. should be able to label their wines with terms such as port, tokay and sherry.
-It claims, somewhat feverishly, that there are now 290 protected terms, “and each year the list grows larger."
+It also argues that "bologna" should not be limited to sausage made in Bologna, and that all winemakers outside the E.U. should be able to label their wines with terms such as port, tokay and sherry.
+It claims that there are now 290 protected terms, “and each year the list grows larger."

 "While everyone should have the right to use common names, everyone should also have the right to expect truthful labeling and product information, and not be misled by false labeling claims, explicit or implicit," Waite concludes.